apajon/WPG_polynomial_-_DE/README.md

 In main.m is the WPG built-in as a programming object in matlab.
 However, it is note up-to-date with the previous method (notably the deformation estimator links)

+In WPG detailed, a latex description of QP formulation of the WPG can be found.